vis4good/vis4good.github.io/index.md

 We are proud to announce the second **Workshop on Visualization for Social Good** to be held as part of [IEEE VIS 2022](http://ieeevis.org/year/2022/welcome).
 The goal of this workshop is to:
 - ***provide a central venue within the IEEE VIS community for surfacing work that critiques, defines, or explores the impact of data visualization on society.***

-There are many ways that work in visualization can have immediate social impact--- working closely with community stakeholders, exploring how to present data for mass audiences, or evaluating the potential of visualization for advocacy or as a tool to shape public policy--- all have the potential to reshape society for the better.
+There are many ways that work in visualization can have immediate social impact--- working closely with community stakeholders, exploring how to present data for mass audiences, evaluating the potential of visualization for advocacy or as a tool to shape public policy--- all have the potential to reshape society for the better.
 Thoughtfulness, reflection, and critique are likewise important to build up a clear picture of both the potential benefits and potential harms of visualization research.

 In order to focus the goals of our workshop, provide inspiration to potential attendees or submitters, and to reflect on the pressing issues of contemporary importance, we propose the following theme for the 2022 workshop: pedagogy, process, and protest.